Skip to content

 Overview

-By default, NGINX logs in a custom format that isn’t ideal for log analytics.
-This guide helps you convert logs into structured JSON, then forward them to OpenObserve using Fluent Bit.
+NGINX web server monitoring requires structured log collection for effective log analytics.
+By default, NGINX logs in a custom format that isn't optimal for web server log analysis.
+This guide helps you convert NGINX logs into structured JSON format for NGINX access log analysis, error monitoring, and web server performance tracking using Fluent Bit.

 Steps to Integrate